 Divorce statistics in Canada paint an interesting picture of the state of marriage, divorce, and family relationships over the years.
 Divorce is on the decline, but so is marriage.
 Common-law unions are becoming more prevalent among younger adults, and many marry at a later age.

-Despite the high cost of divorce and separation, a significant number of persons start a new relationship within five years.
+Despite the high cost of divorce and separation, a significant number of people start a new relationship within five years.
 While many stay together for a decade or more, grey divorce is rising.

 Divorce statistics show that relationships are complex.
 It takes two people working together to iron out their differences to avoid a marriage breakdown.
 Even then, it might not be enough.